 Enjoying your digital music collection isn't just about getting excellent sound quality.
 As your collection grows, it's important to have a convenient way to find the music that you want to play.
 Browsing a digital music collection is very different from having your CDs on a shelf or in a rack and finding the one that you want by remembering its position!
-Instead, you'll be looking at your collection on a computer or a hand-held device such as an iPod or iPad (or the Android equivalent).
+Instead, you'll be looking at your collection on a computer or a hand-held device such as a phone or iPad.
 Choosing the right music software can make a big difference to how easy it is to find and select music, especially if your music collection is large or contains classical music.

 When you browse your music collection looking for music to play, you're narrowing down your choice from all the music in your collection through a series of smaller selections until you decide on a specific piece of music.
 With most music servers, you're limited to going through these selection steps in a given order with a small number of variations such as Album/Track and Artist/Album/Track.
 This simple approach doesn't work well for songs with multiple artists, or for albums that have a mixture of tracks by different artists.

 Intelligent Browsing in MinimServer allows you to make any combination of selections in any order.
 For example, you could search for a violin concerto by artist, then composer, then conductor, then orchestra, then album.
 Alternatively, you could search first by composer, then select violin concertos, then artist, then orchestra, then conductor (or any other order of selection).
 At each step you see all the music that matches your previous selections.